 Four Brothers serve on the board of directors, which also includes three priests and Youngstown Bishop George Murry, S.J.
 President Richard Jusseaume was appointed in 2001.
 He is a Walsh alumnus, a former student Brother, a former professor and dean of students, and a successful businessman.
 Committed to Walsh’s Catholic identity, he built the University chapel, placed crucifixes in all of the classrooms, and made hiring Catholic professors and staff a priority.

-At an average cost of $34,930 in 2014-15 for tuition, fees, and room and board, Walsh is well below the average for private schools in Ohio and nationally.
+At an average cost of $34,930 in 2014-15 for tuition, room, and board, Walsh is well below the average for private schools in Ohio and nationally.
 The average financial aid package is $20,962, and scholarships are available, including some for Catholic high school graduates and graduates of home school programs.

 Walsh’s 37-credit general education program—representing about a third of the credits required to graduate—exposes students to the liberal arts and Western thought, and Catholic theology is firmly integrated.